keithalewis/math/ross.md

 Everything is finite on a computer.

 If an algebra of sets is finite then its atoms form a partition.
 The algebra is generated by its atoms so we will work directly with the partition instead of the algebra.
 A function is measurable with respect to an algebra if and only it it is constant on atoms.
-In this case it _is_ a function of the atoms and we write $X\colon\AA\to\RR$.
+In this case it _is_ a function of the atoms and we write ${X\colon\AA\to\RR}$.

 ## References